 Most of the trekking routes involve taking a permit from the authorities.
 Guided Trekking is more preferred as it involves letting the professionals and experienced parties do the logistics from your part.

 Some of the areas that require a permit include Annapurna, Khumbu, Langtang, and Helambu among many others.
 The accommodations arrangements at remote trekking sites comprise of Tea houses (Lodges), Camping sites, and Homestays in local villages.

 Trekking varies according to the grounds and generally involves a decent amount of physical exertion.
 On Average, the trekkers have to walk for around 7 hours, which can vary according to the destination, climate, and numerous other factors.
 Regardless of the obvious difficulties on the treks, the brilliance of cultural norms and practices with stupendous views of the landscapes and Himalayas are a guarantee.

-Some of the things to consider for trekking in Nepal include the season, the legal procedures and proper preparation that involves trekking equipment.
+Some of the things to consider for trekking include the season, the legal procedures and proper preparation that involves trekking equipment.
 The best season to visit Nepal for trekking for most of the regions is the Autumn and the spring.
-Winters are really cold at the Himalayas and the passes are blocked by snow.
+Winters are really cold at the Himalayas and the passes are full of snow.

 Summer and monsoon bring rain which results in a difficult travel experience.
-The equipment for trekking can be bought or rented on arrival.
+You can buy or rent the trekking equipment on arrival.
 To summarize it all, Nepal is an ideal destination for trekking.
 With proper guidance and preparation, trekking in Nepal is as safe as it gets and the possibilities are infinite.